Rag Wreath – with Easy Year Around Rag Wreath Ideas

 Rag Wreath DIY Ideas

-Hello.
-I am excited about today’s post.
-When I was last in the USA I found some ticking fabric, I bought the last 1.5 yards in stock and have been lovingly hoarding it until today.
-There wasn’t enough fabric to cover my dining chairs (sigh) but I wanted to do something wonderful with it.
-I finally decided to tackle a large rag wreath that can be used year around.
-Ticking is such a pretty and neutral fabric, and paired with light cream dropcloth I cannot wait to have this wreath all done and hanging.
+Hello, I am excited about today’s post.
+When I was last in the USA I found some ticking fabric at Hobby Lobby, I bought the last 2 yards in stock and have been excitedly hoarding it until today.
+I finally decided to make a large neutral DIY rag wreath that can be used year-round.
+Ticking is such a pretty and neutral fabric, and paired with light cream dropcloth I cannot wait to show you all the ways I was able to quickly update it for different holidays.

-If you don’t have a cutting wheel I suggest making snips in the fabric and ripping the fabric in long 1 1/2 inch strips.
-Once cut iron them and then cut into 8 inch lengths.
-The ripped fabric edges will have more threads, but there is no way I can recommend cutting all those strips by hand with scissors.
+If you don’t have a rotary cutter, make little snips in the fabric and carefully rip the fabric into long 1 1/2-inch strips.
+Once cut iron the long strips (ripping curls them) and then cut into 8-inch lengths.
+When you rip the fabric, the edge of the fabric will have more loose threads, but there is no way I can suggest cutting all those strips by hand with scissors.

-My wreath form is 18 inches, and will make a very large full wreath.
-This is my wreath frame, its has 9 sections and four rings.
-I chose to tie the fabric strips over one wire.
+This is my wreath frame, it has 9 sections and four rings.
+I chose to tie the fabric strips over one wire, resulting in a thicker wreath with more fabric ties.

 Attach the fabric strips to the wreath form a section at a time.
-So all the sections are identical divide the total number of fabric strips by the number of sections your wreath form has.
-I divided my strips up into 9 equal bunches with 30 dropcloth and 30 ticking strips.
+So all the sections are even (with the same fullness) divide the total number of fabric strips by the number of sections your wreath form has.
+For example, I divided my strips into 9 equal piles of strips, with 30 drop cloth strips and 30 ticking strips.

 There are four wires in each section so I used 13 strips on the innermost ring, 15 on the two center rings, and 17 on the outer rings.